wobkenh/simplematcomponents/projects/simplemattable/readme.md

 There will be new versions when new features are added or a new Angular version releases.

+Version 1.0 will release when the editing-mode-feature is fully functional.

 History (Version in parenthesis is required Angular Version):
 + 0.0 (6.0): First Version
 + 0.1 (6.0): Alignment